jasongrimes/grimesit-mm/_pages/services.md

 In modern web development, user interface often means **JavaScript**.

-I use modern JavaScript frameworks to provide rich user experiences, along with old-school server-side workhorses like PHP and Ruby for tried-and-true applications, and Go for high-performance backend services.
+I use modern JavaScript frameworks to provide rich user experiences and rapid backend development, Go for high performance backend services, and old-school server-side workhorses like PHP and Ruby for tried-and-true applications.

 I enjoy working with modern technologies, but I'm not too cool to roll up my sleeves and dig into old PHP codebases and third-party ecosystems like WordPress.